NathanGrigne/php_blog/README.md

 - When Mamp page is open, click on ```Tools``` -> ```phpMyAdmin``` -> ```Import``` -> select ```export.sql``` file, which is in the project folder
 - In Mamp page, click on ```My Website``` to open the blog
 - Don't forget to click on ```Stop Server``` when leaving

+## ✍️ Inspiration
+- All reviews are taken from the site: www.senscritique.com/
+- Most of the information is taken from: en.wikipedia.org/wiki/Wikip%C3%A9dia:Accueil_principal